Waivers of Search

 The department chair should have a preliminary conversation with the Vice Dean regarding the possibility of pursuing a search waiver for a candidate who falls within one of the categories listed above.
 The candidate’s curriculum vitae should be presented, and the billet source should be identified.

 Upon approval from the Vice Dean, the department should submit a grid with information about proposed external referees who can provide national assessment of the candidate’s achievement and distinction.
 The number of referees should align with the number of external referee letters that are required for the appointment long form.
 If named peers are required by the relevant long form, an additional grid with information on five proposed named comparison peers should also be submitted.
-Guidelines for referee and peer selection can be found in the Evidence Tables + Guidelines in the Toolbox.
+Guidelines for referee and peer selection can be found in the Evidence Tables & Guidelines section of the Faculty Affairs Resources page.

 Upon approval of the referee grid (and, if applicable, the comparison peer grid), the department may send a solicitation letter to referees using the appropriate standard letter template.
 The letter should be signed by someone who is not the department chair or division chief, or a mentor or collaborator of the candidate; under normal circumstances, this will be a senior member of the department other than the department chair or division chief.